MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_set_class_registry_propertyw.md

 ### -param hMachine [in, optional]

-A handle to a remote machine on which to set the specified <a href="https://msdn.microsoft.com/library/Ff537744(v=VS.85).aspx">device setup class property</a>.
+A handle to a remote machine on which to set the specified <a href="devinst.accessing_device_setup_class_properties">device setup class property</a>.
 This parameter is optional.
 If set to <b>NULL</b>, the property is set on the local machine.

 ## -returns